DialogueMaker/the-weather-machine/README.md

 ## Summary
 ### Skate to the beat!
-This is a rhythm game, so get in the groove!.
+This is a rhythm game, so get in the groove!
 Don't worry, there are only two action buttons.

 ### Beat the heat!
 The Weatherman used the power of numbers to turn up the heat!
 Will you be able to bring temps back to normal?